-This step is the part which was a breeze for my husband but drove me insane.
+This step is the part that was a breeze for my husband but drove me insane.
 If you have a firm grip, you should have no trouble screwing the cup hooks into the wooden dowel rod.

 I, however, had a hard time applying pressure and screwing something into a piece of wood simultaneously.

 I found it easier to predrill a hole in the dowel rod to encourage the cup hooks to screw into the wood easier.
 It’s up to you and what your comfort level is.

 Make sure you consider spacing before adding the hooks.
 Our hooks are approximately 6-inches apart.

 This step is pretty self-explanatory.
 First, make sure to search for the studs in the walls before hanging the cast iron pot holder.